MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubectl-installer-v0.md

 **`kubectlVersion`** - **Kubectl Version Spec**<br>
 `string`.
 Default value: `latest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional.
 Specifies the version of Kubectl to install.
 The acceptable values are `latest` or any semantic version string, e.g. `1.15.0`.
 <!-- :::editable-content-end::: -->
 <br>